simonhasan/microbit-data-logging-2023-12-03/markdown-files/octopus-micropython.md

 ### Step 1: Connect the Sensor to the Breakout Board

 The breakout boards provided for this presentation may differ from the one presented below.
 The breakout boards from DFRobot have a green pin instead of a yellow pin for the GPIO.
-Nevertheless, the functionality is the same for this demonstration, as the order is still SVG.
+Nevertheless, this demonstration's functionality is the same, as the order is still SVG.

-Connect the sensor to pin 1 on the breakout board.
+Connect the sensor to pin1 on the breakout board.
 The black pin (GND) should be connected to the black wire.

 ![micro:bit with Light Sensor](assets/microbit-octopus-light-sensor.png)